trustworthy-systems-iitk/bsim/README.md

 bsim has a lot of options, all of which are specified using the config XML file that controls its operation.
-You may want to look through the bsim_options_t structure in main.h to see what the options.
+You may want to look through the bsim_options_t structure in main.h to see what these are.
 One example is the "dumpWords" option which can be used to dump aggregated words (groups of bits are operated open together) that were discovered by bsim.